joelgibson/go-airplay/README.md

 The body seems to be a 16-byte messages, starting `FPLY`.
 I think this is a challenge-response thing.
 No-one on the internet (in a solid hour or two of googling) seems to have cracked it.

-I registered the RAOP service with the parameters

 [1] http://nto.github.io/AirPlay.html